rust-ml/book/src/4_dbscan.md

 {{#include ../code/examples/dbscan.rs:libraries}}
 ```

-Instead of having a several higher-density clusters each in different area, we'll take advantage of DBSCAN's ability to follow spatially-contiguous, but non-local, clusters by building our data out of both filled and hollow circles, with some random noise tossed in as well.
-The end goal should be for us to be able to re-find each of these clusters, and exclude some of the noise!
+Instead of having a several higher-density clusters different areas, we'll take advantage of DBSCAN's ability to follow spatially-contiguous non-localized clusters by building our data out of both filled and hollow circles, with some random noise tossed in as well.
+The end goal will be to re-find each of these clusters, and exclude some of the noise!

 ```rust,no_run
 {{#include ../code/examples/dbscan.rs:create_circles}}
 ```
-Compared to `linfa`'s KMeans algorithm, the DBSCAN implementation can operate directly on a ndarray `Array2` data structure, so there's no need to convert it into the `linfa`-native `Dataset` type first.
+Compared to `linfa`'s KMeans algorithm, the DBSCAN implementation is able to operate directly on a ndarray `Array2` data structure, so there's no need to convert it into the `linfa`-native `Dataset` type first.
 It's also worth pointing out that choosing the chosen parameters often take some experimentation and tuning before they produce results that actually make sense.
-This is one of the areas where data visualization can be really important; it is helpful in developing some physical intuition about your data set and understand how your choice of hyperparameters will affect how an algorithm works.
+This is one of the areas where data visualization can be really valuable; it is helpful in developing some physical intuition about your data set and understand how your choice of hyperparameters will affect the results produced by the algorithm.

 ```rust,no_run
 {{#include ../code/examples/dbscan.rs:create_and_run_model}}
 ```
-We'll skip over setting up `ChartBuilder` struct and drawing areas from the `plotters` crate,
-since it's exactly the same as in the [KMeans](./3_kmeans.md) example.
+We'll skip over setting up `ChartBuilder` struct and drawing areas from the `plotters` crate, since it's exactly the same as in the [KMeans](./3_kmeans.md) example.

-Remember how DBSCAN is an algorithm that can exclude noise?
-That's particularly important for the pattern-matching in this case, since we're almost guaranteed to end up with some values that don't fit into any of our given clusters.
-Since we generated an artificial dataset, we know the number of clusters that should be generated.
+Remember how we mentioned DBSCAN is an algorithm that can exclude noise?
+That's particularly important for the pattern-matching in this case, since we're almost guaranteed to end up with some values that don't fit nicely into any of our expected clusters.
+Since we generated an artificial dataset, we know the number of clusters that should be generated, and where they're located.
 However, that won't always be the case.
 In that situation, we could instead examine the number of clusters afterwards, create a colormap using custom RGB colors which matches the highest number of clusters, and plot it that way.

 ```rust,no_run
 {{#include ../code/examples/dbscan.rs:plot_points}}